Top 5 Things That Pollute Your Body’s Environment

 One very quick way to improve the body's performance and environment is to reduce amounts of both carbs and proteins and keep them separate for a time period to improve digestion!
 "Beef" up your intake of non-starch vegetables until you have 2/3+ of veggies and the remaining amount or carb or proteins.
 Keeping a colorful, veggie filled plate will greatly improve the body's digestive environment.

 So, those are our Top 5 today.
-If you want additional teaching on these Top Five Things That Pollute Your Body's Environment, including some practical instruction on how the body responds, and how to change these patterns, plug in to some the excellent teaching on these individual topics on our Products and Resources Page.
-There are more than thirty hours of teachings available for your benefit!
+If you want additional teaching on these Top Five Things That Pollute Your Body’s Environment, including some practical instruction on how the body responds, and how to change these patterns, plug in to some the excellent teaching on these individual topics on our Products and Resources Page.
+(Coming Soon) There are more than thirty hours of teachings available for your benefit!
+Plus lots of blog articles!
+So dive in!

 Know someone who is struggling with some health problems?